openwns/documentation/usersGuide/modules/dll/wimac/experiment2.rst

 *******************************************************
-Experiment 2 - packet scheduling strategies (part 2)
+Experiment 2 - dynamic subchannel assignment (part 2)
 *******************************************************

 In the second part we like to examine the impact of the DSA strategy on the frame